 I had always known about God and thought I knew him.
 However, I spent a lot of time talking at him and never took the time to sit and listen, let along obey.
 Like many “Christians,” I believed I was a nice enough person.
 I worked hard, gave homeless people money every time I passed them, I was a loyal friend, and tried to be a good mother and daughter.
 However, what I failed to realize was I hadn’t the slightest clue how to be a good mother, daughter, friend, and certainly not a good wife, because I hadn’t been taught that through biblical principles.
 I was not living the life God had called me to live and my soul was yearning for more.

 At the time I was working as a personal banker while pursuing a master’s degree in Education.
 Though I was getting paid well and enjoyed the stability, I had this crazy idea to quit my job and work for half the amount at an early learning center.
 Usually, my controlling nature would not allow for that, yet something inside of me was at peace and just did it.
-It was at the school that I met a friend I could never forget.
+It was at that school that I met a friend I could never forget.
 Her name is Alissa.
 She was sweet, stylish, funny, and very down-to-earth.
-There was something about her that just made me want to be her friend (and I was quite stuck up and picky at the time.)
+There was something about her that just made me want to be her friend (and I was quite picky at the time.)
+Now I know it was her light I was attracted to.

 I brought up God one day and Alissa told me that I should visit her church because they were having an event that night.
-I was quite surprised that she attended church because she wasn’t an in-your-face, overly preachy girl.
+It was quite surprising to me that she attended church because she wasn’t an in-your-face, overly preachy girl.
 I visited that night and I knew that it was home.
 It was beautiful and welcoming and safe.
 I attended almost every Sunday for the next 4 years until I moved.

 Holy Spirit Happenings